 Mr. Hooper stated that he really liked the development.
-However, if developers were not able to get a third story, it could prove to be a watershed moment to the survival of the Brooklands District, and the City had made a large investment.
+However, if developers were not able to get a third story, it was a watershed moment as to whether the Brooklands District would survive, and the City had made a large investment.
 He knew that there had been a lot of discussion when creating the Brooklands District about allowing a third story.
 He fully appreciated the other Commissioners' opinions on whether it was appropriate or not for the area.
 He claimed that if it did not happen with the proposed project, it would not happen anywhere else.
 He supported the project and the third story and what Mr. Weaver had said.
 With all due respect to his fellow Commissioners, he indicated that they were at a watershed moment as to whether a third story would move forward or not.

-Chairperson Brnabic clarified that she was not requesting removal of the third story but rather, the third-story balconies, because of the views encroaching into the home directly behind and the invasion of privacy, which they definitely had to consider.
+Chairperson Brnabic clarified that she was not requesting removal of the third story but rather, the third story balcony, because of the views encroaching into the home directly behind and the invasion of privacy, which they definitely had to consider.
 That was why a third story was a conditional use; it had to meet the requirements for sight lines, noise nuisance and other things.
 She added that she was only asking for the balconies at the rear of the building to be removed, not the front.